 To determine if your dog has Addison’s disease, a vet will administer an ACTH stimulation test once other causes of symptoms have been ruled out.

 In normal dogs, this test will cause the adrenal gland to produce cortisol, which is measured in the blood.
 However, in dogs with Addison’s disease, the cortisol levels will not be sufficiently elevated.

 In the case of an Addisonian crisis where a dog has collapsed, treatment is a medical emergency.
 This requires hospitalization and intensive therapy.
 The vet will likely give the dog intravenous fluid to replace deficiencies, followed by corrective hormone supplements.

 Once the disease is initially treated and under control, the dog will need to receive replacement hormones for the rest of their life.
 There is no cure for Addison’s disease.

-Your veterinarian may adjust the dosage frequently, especially at first.
+Your vet may adjust the dosage of replacement hormones frequently, especially at first.
 Florinef is the most commonly prescribed drug for Addison’s disease and is given twice a day.
 DOCP is a newer injection treatment given once every 25 days that is also effective.

 Does your dog suffer from Addison’s disease?
 What kinds of treatments do you use?
 Let us know in the comments below!